All Products

 nginx-test foo.bar.com 39.102.XX.XX 80, 443 4h42m

 9. Run the following command to update the hosts file.
-Replace the sample IP address with the actual IP address of the Ingress.
+Replace the IP address with the actual IP address of the Ingress.

 echo "39.102.XX.XX foo.bar.com" | sudo tee -a /etc/hosts

-• Access without a client certificate
+• Access the service from a client without a certificate

 curl --cacert ./ca.crt https://foo.bar.com